Creating Skills for life

 Labour Mobility

-APTC Labour Mobility Track
+APTC and Labour Mobility

 Our Partners in Labour Mobility

-We partner with the Pacific Labour Facility to train Pacific workers to meet workforce demands by Australian employers under the PALM Scheme where there are not enough Australian workers to fill this demand.
+We partner with the Pacific Labour Facility (PLF) to train Pacific workers to meet workforce demands by Australian employers under the PALM Scheme where there are not enough Australian workers to fill this demand.

 APTC works closely with national governments in supporting their labour mobility priorities and with stakeholders including the Pacific Islands Forum Secretariat, International Labour Organization, and International Organization for Migration.